How to Appeal a Divorce Decree in Arizona

 Cannot Raise New Factual Theories on Appeal

-On appeal, Stuart claims that his own system was flawed and that it included sums that should have been excluded.
+On appeal, Stuart claims that his system was flawed and that it included sums that should have been excluded.
 However, the Court of Appeals said that it wasn’t fair to allow Stuart to now present different arguments.
-It refused to substitute its judgment for a decision properly made in the family court.
-Likewise, it refused to second-guess the lower court’s decision that a $60,000 loan from Susan to Stuart had not been repaid.
+It refused to substitute its judgment for a decision properly made by the family court.
+Likewise, it declined to second-guess the lower court’s decision that a $60,000 loan from Susan to Stuart had not been repaid.